MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

     >**Note**: Now you will verify that the new policy assignment is in effect by attempting to create another Azure Storage account in the resource group without explicitly adding the required tag.

     >**Note**: It might take between 5 and 15 minutes for the policy to take effect.

-1. Navigate back to the blade of the resource group hosting the storage account used for the Cloud Shell home drive, which you identified in the previous task.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, search and select **Storage accounts** under services and then click **+ Create**.